 So if you saved the full amount from aged 18 until you are 50, you would have made total contributions of £128,000, which would entitle you to a bonus of £32,000.
 Of course, your contributions, which can be put in either a savings account or investment products, will hopefully have grown substantially over this time.

 Opening a Lifetime ISA

-It anticipated that opening a Lifetime ISA will be similar to opening any other ISA, so you will have to provide details such as your National Insurance number, date of birth, and so on.
+Opening a Lifetime ISA is similar to opening any other ISA, so you will have to provide details such as your National Insurance number, date of birth, and so on.

 You can open more than one Lifetime ISA if you want, but you will only be able to pay into one Lifetime ISA each tax year.

 You put cash into your Lifetime ISA, which can then be put into either a savings or investment vehicle.
 It’s anticipated that you will be able to put more than £4,000 a year into your Lifetime ISA each year if you want (up to the £20,000 overall limit for ISAs that comes into effect in April 2017), but you will only receive the government bonus on the first £4,000.

 The government bonus will be paid into the account at the end of each tax year, so this additional money can also be used for either saving or investing, and continue to grow in value as well.

 You can use the funds in your Lifetime ISA, including the government bonus, to buy a first home in the UK worth up to £450,000 at any time from 12 months after opening the account.
 Couples buying a home together can each have a Lifetime ISA and each get the government bonus.
 The money will be paid direct from your ISA manager to your conveyancer, and can be returned to your ISA manager should the purchase not proceed.